 About ArgoCD Tracking ID

 This article explains ArgoCD's Tracking ID.
-It is a supplement to the Resource Tracking document.
-In the second half, we will also introduce how to use Tracking ID to solve the management problem of "Non self-referencing resources".
+It serves as a supplement to the Resource Tracking document.
+In the second half, we'll also show how to use Tracking ID to solve the problem of managing "non-self-referencing resources."

 ArgoCD provides three primary methods for tracking Kubernetes resources: